 - You can dip your toes in the Pacific Ocean.
 Careful, it is cold!

-- You can enter the land of Pixar and Lucas Film where you can explore Muir Woods, the place they filmed the Ewoks from Star Wars!
+- Enter the land of Pixar and Lucas Film where you can explore Muir Woods, which looks just like Endor, the planet of the Ewoks from Star Wars!

-- Explore Chinatown, the largest Chinatown outside Asia.
-Try some dim sum at one of the authentic local restaurants, see beautiful Chinese architecture, stop by the Golden Gate Fortune Cookie Factory, or visit Waverly Place to see the “Street of Painted Balconies.”
+- You can explore Chinatown, the largest Chinatown outside Asia.
+Try some dim sum at one of the authentic area restaurants, see beautiful Chinese architecture, stop by the Golden Gate Fortune Cookie Factory or stop by Waverly Place to see what is called the “Street of Painted Balconies.”

-- Nosh on some of the best chocolate around at Ghirardelli Square.
+- You can nosh on some of the best chocolate there is at Ghirardelli Square.

-- After a long day walking across the Golden Gate Bridge, you can relax at the Japanese Tea Garden in Golden Gate Park.
+- After a long day walking across the Golden Gate Bridge, you can relax at the Japanese Tea Garden.

-- You can hitch a ride on a historic cable car as you venture up and down the huge hills of San Francisco!
+- You can hitch a ride a historic Cable Car as you ride through the huge hills of San Francisco!

-- You can do all this with 7,000 of your closest friends.
-That’s a lot of GIRL POWER in one place!
+- Best of all, you can do this with 7,000 of your closest friends.
+That’s a lot of girl power in one place!

 What to do next:

 - Think about what you want your SWAPS to be.
-Do some research on Pinterest, check out the Trailhead post SWAPS Inspiration: GGB 2017 Edition, or look through photos from 2017’s Golden Gate Bridging for some inspiration.
+Do some research on Pinterest!

 Elizabeth Schrey—A native Bay Area resident, Elizabeth Schrey is the Special Events Manager with the Girl Scouts of Northern California where she tackles logistics for large-scale events like Golden Gate Bridging as well as small–scale unique events like Exec Connect.
 Elizabeth is a graduate of Southern Oregon University (B.S.
 Theatre Arts; ’04) in Ashland, OR and volunteers her time for several film festivals as a film reviewer, loves baking and is an amateur photographer.
 As a Girl Scout who had many doors unlocked through her involvement in scouting, Elizabeth’s favorite thing about Girl Scouts is the diversity in programming that allow girls limitless amounts of fun, learning, engagement and confidence building.
 There really is something in it for everyone.